amitbxnik/LLMBiasAnalysis/README.md

-# CSE 3000 Final Project - Bias Analysis
+# Large Language Model Bias Analysis

 ## Project Overview
 This project investigates political bias in large language models (LLMs) by analyzing their responses to politically sensitive prompts.
-We evaluated models such as OpenAI’s ChatGPT, Anthropic’s Claude, Google’s Gemini, and xAI’s Grok using a transformer-based classifier.
+This project evaluated models such as OpenAI’s ChatGPT, Anthropic’s Claude, Google’s Gemini, and xAI’s Grok using a transformer-based classifier.

 The goal is to classify responses as Left, Center, or Right-leaning, visualize distribution patterns, and reflect on the ethical implications of political bias in generative AI.